dinSensei/Sui-Ed-Credentials-PH-Decentralized-Academic-Verification/README.md

 * **For Students:** Total ownership of their digital diplomas, securely held in a self-custodial Sui wallet.
 * **For Employers:** Instant, zero-cost verification of a candidate's educational background.
-* **For DepEd/CHED:** A modernized, automated registry where only whitelisted institutions (e.g., authorized JHS and SHS providers) hold the cryptographic authority to mint credentials.
+* **For DepEd/CHED:** A modernized, automated registry where only whitelisted institutions (e.g., authorized JHS, SHS and College Education providers) hold the cryptographic authority to mint credentials.

 ## 🏗️ Hybrid Architecture